bhparijat/bhparijat.github.io/portfolio.md

 	<u>Framework and platform used:</u> Apache Spark and Google Cloud Platform.
 You may find the [code here](https://github.com/bhparijat/Recommendation-system).

 **2. NYPD Crime Data Analysis**<br/>
 	Ongoing project.
-Reverse geocoded 4.8 million addresses.
+Reverse geocoded 4.8 million addresses using open source GIS database Pelias.
+Performed webscrapping to map zipcodes to city names and county names.
 	Ananlysed and generated summary statistics and visualizations for the crimes happened in New York between 2014 and 2017.
-	<u>Framework and platform used:</u> Google Cloud Platform, Pandas, Pelias.
+	<u>Framework and platform used:</u> Google Cloud Platform, Google Maps Platform, BeautifulSoup, Pandas, Seaborn, Pelias.
 [Code link](https://github.com/bhparijat/NYPD-crime-analysis)
 	<br/>

 **3. Monte Carlo Tree Search For Atari Game Pong**<br/>